State management overview

 Not all stores are created equal.
-To ensure portability of your application you can query the capabilities of the store and make your code adaptive to different store capabilities.
+To ensure your application’s portability, you can query the metadata capabilities of the store and make your code adaptive to different store capabilities.

-Dapr supports optimistic concurrency control (OCC) using ETags.
-When a state is requested, Dapr always attaches an ETag property to the returned state.
-When the user code tries to update or delete a state, it’s expected to attach the ETag either through the request body for updates or the
+Dapr supports Optimistic Concurrency Control (OCC) using ETags.
+When a state value is requested, Dapr always attaches an ETag property to the returned state.
+When the user code:

-If-Match header for deletes.
-The write operation can succeed only when the provided ETag matches with the ETag in the state store.
+write operation succeeds when the provided ETag matches the ETag in the state store.

-Dapr chooses OCC because in many applications, data update conflicts are rare because clients are naturally partitioned by business contexts to operate on different data.
-However, if your application chooses to use ETags, a request may get rejected because of mismatched ETags.
-It’s recommended that you use a retry policy to compensate for such conflicts when using ETags.
+Data update conflicts are rare in many applications, since clients are naturally partitioned by business contexts to operate on different data.
+However, if your application chooses to use ETags, mismatched ETags may cause a request rejection.
+It’s recommended you use a retry policy in your code to compensate for conflicts when using ETags.

-Note on ETagsFor stores that don’t natively support ETags, it’s expected that the corresponding Dapr state store implementation simulates ETags and follows the Dapr state management API specification when handling states.
-Because Dapr state store implementations are technically clients to the underlying data store, such simulation should be straightforward using the concurrency control mechanisms provided by the store.
+Note on ETagsFor stores that don’t natively support ETags, the corresponding Dapr state store implementation is expected to simulate ETags and follow the Dapr state management API specification when handling states.
+Since Dapr state store implementations are technically clients to the underlying data store, simulation should be straightforward, using the concurrency control mechanisms provided by the store.